 What’s more, his hotel can’t just raise rates or charge separately for these services, since it would be impractical from an accounting point of view.
 “Your article and many of those written by consumer travel advocates, create a lot of animosity between the traveling public and lodging industry,” he added.

 His opinion is wrong on many levels, but by golly, he’s entitled to it.

 “We are far from perfect, and there is always room for improvement, but to suggest we are remotely coming close to what the airlines are doing is shameful,” he says.
 “We do not charge you to put your bags in the trunk.
-We are not going to charge you to put a bag next to you on the seat.
-We do not charge you to use the entertainment system or require you to buy headphones if you do not have your own.”
+Charging you for placing a bag on the seat next to you is not our policy.
+Using the entertainment system or purchasing headphones is not something we charge you for if you don’t have your own.”

 Fair enough.
 No one is claiming rental cars and airlines are identical, but I can understand Barton’s desire not to be lumped in with the a business that’s all but forgotten customer services.
 Still, there are some striking similarities, don’t you think?

 Barton’s comments suggest the travel industry is sensitive to its reputation of serving itself rather than its customers.
 I believe people like him, and the industry he represents, want to prove us wrong.
 I’m willing to give him that opportunity.
 I think we all should.